Jakob-Bach/Analyzing-Auction-Verification/README.md

 ## Reproducing the Experiments

 After setting up and activating an environment, you are ready to run the code.
-If you don't have access to the pre-processed dataset `auction_verification_large.csv`, acquire the raw CSV files and run
+If you don't have access to the pre-processed dataset `auction_verification_large.csv`, acquire the six original CSV files `result[0-5].csv` from the iterative verification procedure and run

 ```bash
 python -m prepare_dataset
 ```

 to pre-process the dataset.
-Having obtained `auction_verification_large.csv`, start the pipeline with
+Having obtained `auction_verification_large.csv`, start the prediction pipeline with

 ```bash
 python -m run_experiments
 ```

-To create the plots for the paper, run
+To print statistics and create the plots for the paper, run

 ```bash
 python -m run_evaluation